 Relevant signs and symptoms of athlete’s foot concerning peeling skin include:

 There is one meaningful way to distinguish purely dry feet (which we look at below) from athlete’s foot: Athlete’s foot looks more like a rash, whereas dry feet look just like dry feet.
 When your foot dries, it begins to flake and peel.
 Fortunately, treatment options for athlete’s foot are simple.
-Over-the-counter topical antifungals are effective.
+You should see a chiropodist as soon as you notice any symptoms of a fungal infection; they can then prescribe different types of medication.
+Over-the-counter solutions for fungal infections are not typically effective.
+If left untreated, fungal infections can get worse, spread and become more difficult to treat.

 Reason 2: Dry feet